Ever wondered why professional gamers almost exclusively use mechanical keyboards?

 That would be the Razer Blackwidow Chroma, and with good reason too.
 It is the perfect default pick for all types of gamers.
 The Razer switches are fantastic, and the quality is way above what to expect from Razer.
 It has the most durable switches in the whole industry, lasting up to about 80 million keystrokes, which is forever.
 It also comes in both a silent, clicky and tactile version.

 9. What does RGB mean?

-RBG simply strands for red, green and blue.
-This feature simply means that you can fully customize the LED lighting, and usually up to and about 16.8 million different color variants.
-Obviously, 16.8 million is the technical amount, and it just means that you can customize your LED to every color known to man.
+RBG stands for red, green, and blue.
+This feature just means that you can fully customize the LED lighting, and usually up to and about 16.8 million different color variants.
+16.8 million is the technical amount, and it just means that you can customize your LED to every color known to man.